ZhaoQi99/ZhaoQi99/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - DevOps
-  - Computational Linguistics
+  - Cybersecurity
-  - Information Retrieval
+  - Web Development

 # Education to show in About widget
 education: